 Loss Control Insights for Contractors

-When it comes to excavation, three main attributes define a competent person:
+There are three main attributes defining a competent person:

-- Hazard Recognition – a competent person can identify existing and predictable hazards in the surroundings or working conditions that might be dangerous to employees.
+- Hazard Recognition—identifies existing and predictable hazards in the surroundings or working conditions that might be dangerous to employees

-- Task-Specific Knowledge – a competent person understands soil types and protective systems.
+- Task-Specific Knowledge—understands soil types and protective systems

-- Able to Stop Work – a competent person is authorized to protect employees by stopping work until a hazard or dangerous condition can be corrected.
+- Able to Stop Work—authorized to protect employees by stopping work until a hazard or dangerous condition can be corrected.

 A competent person is responsible for overseeing your excavation operations.
-That doesn’t mean they need to be on-site for the entirety of an excavation, however they should inspect excavations daily and whenever conditions change.
+That doesn’t mean they need to be on-site for the entirety of an excavation.
+However, they should inspect excavations daily and whenever conditions change.
 These inspections should occur before worker entry to ensure all hazards have been eliminated.
 It’s a good idea to document these daily inspections to show you are in compliance with the standard.
-Try using our free Excavation Inspection form to guide the inspection, then retain the completed copy for future reference.
+Try using EMC’s free Excavation Inspection Form to guide the inspection, then retain the completed copy for future reference.

 In addition to conducting site inspections, the competent person is responsible for: